 Tools for this recipe (affiliate links)

-I’d recommend a small skillet, such as a Lodge 8in Cast Iron Skillet or this recipe.
+I’d recommend a small skillet, such as the Lodge 8in Cast Iron Skillet I used for this recipe.

 See more of my favorite cooking tools and ingredients in the Caroline’s Cooking Amazon store.

 - 3 tbsp cheddar grated, or a cheddar-parmesan blend